BestSolution-at/quak/docs/AUTHORIZATION.md

 `username` : unique username which has access.

-`password` : unique repository name which is accessed.
+`repository-name` : unique repository name which is accessed.

-`urlpaths[]` : a list of permitted paths, written with regular expressions.
+`url-paths[]` : a list of permitted paths, written with regular expressions.

 `is-write` : true if it is a write permission, false if it is only a read permission.